 - turning something you enjoy into a new career, e.g. an avid skier working part-time as a ski instructor

 - turning a hobby into a business, e.g. a quilter starting an online quilting supply business

 Work the alternativesDo you want to spend more time with family or pursue other interests like travel or hobbies?
 To find this flexibility, you may want to:

 - consider part-time work, consulting, job sharing, on-call work, temporary assignments and other alternatives that allow you more freedom

 - find out more about work alternatives—check out Alternatives to Traditional Full-Time Employment.

 Use the following suggestions to smooth your transition to post-retirement employment:

 - Look for work with an organization that values a diversity of age and experience.
 You want an employer who’ll let you work as long as you want and are able to.

 - Ease into the transition.
-If you’re interested in something new, take a course or try multi-tracking—working part-time at your current job and part-time at your new interest.
+If you’re interested in something new, take a course or try multi-tracking.
+This involves working part-time at your current job and part-time at your new interest.

 - Stay in touch with your network.
 Let your co-workers, friends and community contacts know about your plans.

 - Keep your skills, contacts and resumé up-to-date.
 You never know when an opportunity might come up.